How to Find Emotional Stability in an Uncertain World

 3. Healthy Fears

-During this unprecedented season of life, it’s completely normal to feel stressed or worried.
-It’s also natural to have occasional feelings of anxiety or fear.
+During hectic, tragic, or unpredictable seasons of life, it’s completely normal to feel stressed or worried.
+It’s also natural to have fears or occasional feelings of anxiousness.

-Having a healthy fear of potentially harmful things can save your life.
-Studies show that the “don’t worry, be happy” types – like those who crowd Florida’s beaches during Spring Break – die the earliest from accidents and preventable illnesses.
-Not all fears are bad; appropriate levels of anxiety can keep you sharp and safe.
+Not all fears are bad; appropriate levels of worry can keep you sharp and safe.
+In fact, having a healthy fear of potentially harmful things can save your life.
+That may be why the “don’t worry, be happy” types – like those who crowd Florida’s beaches during Spring Break – tend to be the earliest to die from accidents and preventable illnesses.

 4. Just Breathe

 Whenever you feel worried, frustrated, angry, or tense, consider doing a deep breathing exercise.
 Take a deep breath, hold it for one to two seconds, and then slowly exhale for about five seconds.
-Do this 10 times and you’ll start to feel very relaxed, perhaps even a little sleepy.
+Do this 10 times and you should start to feel very relaxed, perhaps even a little sleepy.

 It sounds so simple, but breathing is essential to life.
 When you slow down and become more efficient with your breathing, you may find that your problems aren’t as dire as you thought they were before you started the exercise.